 International Visitors and Observers

-Due to the evolving nature of COVID-19 and the resulting effect on our Medical Center, KUMC is deferring any Research Learners or Observership opportunities until the new Academic year, August 2020.
+Due to the evolving nature of COVID19 and the resulting effect on our Medical Center, KUMC is deferring any observer or research learner opportunities until January 2021.
 We will update the website when these opportunities are open again.
 You may also email firstname.lastname@example.org for individual questions about the resumption of these programs.

 The International Visitor Program is overseen by the Office of International Programs (OIP).
 Individuals participating in this program through the Office of International Programs are non-U.S. citizens or non-U.S. permanent residents.
 Visitors can be defined as visiting fellows, residents, physicians, scientists, or healthcare administrative staff.

 International visitors are limited to a 5-day visit.
 During this time, international visitors will conduct meetings, give lectures, and/or participate in lectures at KUMC facilities and departments.
 International visitors are not permitted to engage in any patient care.

 The International Observership Program is overseen by the Office of International Programs (OIP).
 Individuals participating in this program through the Office of International Programs are non-U.S. citizens or non-U.S. permanent residents.
 Observers can be defined as visiting residents, physicians, or medical school graduates.
 Observerships are limited opportunities that require a strong endorsement from the sponsoring department and should be reserved for individuals coming from international institutions who have a formal agreement with KUMC or individuals who have established relationships with KUMC.

 International observerships are limited to a 6-month visit.
 During this time, international observers will strictly observe patient treatment or clinical work while accompanied at all times by sponsoring supervisor or designated attending physician.
 International observers are not permitted to engage in any patient care or be left alone with patients.